Can You Really Make Money Being a Game Tester?

 After you've tested for several indie developers you'll be ready to begin applying for paid positions.
 Here's a sample letter you can use as a guide:

 "I've played video games my entire life.
 I'm confident that my knowledge, experience and acute attention to detail would be a valuable asset to your game testing department.
 I've taken part in the following open betas: (list the games you've tested)."

-It‘s highly advantageous to cater your social media identities to game testing.
-Keep each one, such as Facebook, Twitter, LinkedIn etc. updated on where you’re at and what you’ve tested.
+It's highly advantageous to cater your social media identities to game testing.
+Keep each one, such as Facebook, Twitter, LinkedIn etc. updated on where you're at and what you've tested.
 Share applicable information about game testing and/or developments that are current.
 Most of all, build relationships with developers and testers.
-This will not only increase your knowledge base, but it could open up doors as you go along helping you make money online.
+This will not only increase your knowledge base, but it could open up doors as you go to helping you make money online.

 There are resources and job boards you will find that can help you.
 You will find places where you pay a fee for game testing jobs and some job boards that are free.
 Sometimes it's faster to pay for inside information on testing jobs.
 You can, however, find them on your own.
 You'll just have to be more diligent.

-The most important aspect to making money as a game tester while you’re in college is to be both consistent and persistent.
-Do something every single day to increase your status, profile or resume, and don’t give up.
-You’ll have to build relationships and trust in order to begin making money, but it truly is possible to make extra money testing games as a college student.
+The most important aspect of making money as a game tester while you're in college is to be both consistent and persistent.
+Do something every single day to increase your status, profile or resume, and don't give up.
+You'll have to build relationships and trust in order to begin making money, but it truly is possible to make extra money testing games as a college student.